andrewakcybersec/Azure-Honeynet-SOC/README.md

 ## Objective

 In this project, a honeynet was constructed using Microsoft Azure.
 The objective was to capture and analyze logs from all resources, and consolidate them into a Log Analytics workspace.
-Microsoft Sentinel was utilized as a SIEM and leverage these logs to develop attack maps, create alerts, and generate security incidents.
-Azure Sentinel measured insecure environment over a 48-hour period.
+Microsoft Sentinel was utilized as a SIEM and leveraged these logs to develop attack maps, create alerts, and generate security incidents.
+Azure Sentinel measured the insecure environment over a 48-hour period.
 After that, incidents were dealt with using NIST 800-61 as a guide.
 Security controls were implemented to strengthen our virtual environment, using NIST 800-53 as a general guide.
 Another group of 48-hour metrics were gathered and the results compared.
 The metrics analyzed were:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)